misc-hosting/mtntbk/docs/training-philosophy/01-intro.md

 with tempo workouts.
 The advanced regiment will include stretching exercises, diets, recovery periods, cross-training, and so on.

-Your gym and your coaches will introduce you to many of these specific elements.
+Your gym and your coaches will introduce you to many of the specific elements particular to their training schedule.
 However, none of these disciplines alone amount to an art.
 Your local gym may be great in some aspect of the sport, and not so great in others.
 That doesn't matter.
 Nothing is perfect.
 Yet, even as a beginner, you can watch a Muay Thai bout and think to yourself, "This is beautiful form."
 And after a good practice, you think "This was the Muay Thai way."
 Or, "This wasn't."
 There wasn't necessarily anything wrong with the exercise: it was athletic, impressive, and good for you even.
 It just wasn't it.
 It wasn't the way.
 It didn't look or feel right.
 And that is philosophy.
 Whatever else you are doing with your body, you are cultivating an idea: of good and bad, right and wrong, ugly and beautiful.

 Nobody can tell you what that idea is exactly, in words, because it has to do with the movement of your body.
 A philosophy of the body is something that you cultivate through exercise, diet,